 Worlwide trends on supply and demand, therefore, clearly strengthens the feasibility of growing bamboo in commercial scale.

 On May 14, 2010, Executive Order No. 879 was issued by the president of the Philippines.
 It created the Philippine Bamboo Industry Development Council and directed the use of bamboo for at least 25 percent of the desk and other furniture requirements of public elementary and secondary schools.
 It also directed the prioritization in the use of bamboo in furniture, fixtures and other construction requirements of government facilities.

 Moreover, said Order rationalized, among others, that “the Philippines has committed to reforest at least 500,000 hectares with bamboo as part of the 1 million hectares of designated areas as its contribution to the ASEAN commitment of 20 million hectares of new forest by 2020 as part of its initiatives to improve the environment”.

 This pronouncement indicates that growing bamboo is an international initiative designed to mitigate adverse climatic changes and for ecological enhancement.
-The statistics also indicate the feasibility of establishing plant nurseries.
+The statistics also indicate the feasibility of establishing plant nurseries and growing bamboo.

 Associated Press.
 2008.
 Boom in bamboo buildings has green benefits.
 Retrieved September 3, 2010 from http://www.msnbc.msn.com/id/22934387/.